deckhouse/deckhouse/modules/490-virtualization/docs/FAQ.md

 kubectl delete virtualmachineinstance <vmName>
 ```

-The newly created VM instance will include all the latest changes from the VirtualMachine spec.
+The newly created VM instance will include all the latest changes from the [VirtualMachine](cr.html#virtualmachine) custom resource.

 ## How to store an image in the registry